catamphetamine/react-phone-number-input/README.md

 The countries dropdown with autocomplete is taken from [`react-responsive-ui`](https://halt-hammerzeit.github.io/react-responsive-ui/) library.

-The most convenient way of showing the list of countries would be to show national flags for all of them.
-This feature is implemented, but the overall size of the complete national flags bundle in SVG format is about 3 MegaBytes which is too much for a public internet website.
-Therefore the default behaviour is a compromise: instead of showing flags for all countries in the list only the flag for the currently selected country is shown.
+I could easily include all country flags in a form of `<svg/>` React elements as part of this library but the overall size of the bundle would then be about 3 MegaBytes (yeah, those SVGs turned out to be really huge) which is too much for a public internet website.
+Therefore the default behaviour is a compromise: instead of pleloading the flags for all countries in the list only the flag for the currently selected country is shown.
 This way the user only downloads a single SVG image, and is not forced to download the whole international flag bundle.

 ## CSS